otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ### Task Six

-In your repository `README.md` file, document the following scripts.
+In the repository's `README.md` file, document the following scripts.

 - How to run the server
 - How to create and apply a migration